Traditional Belgian Food in Brussels: 17 Must-Eats!

 Currency: EUR

 How to get there: By airplane to Airport Brussels Zaventem.
-By train from Luxembourg, Paris, Cologne or the Netherlands.
-Recently long-distance buses are connecting Brussels to other large cities in Germany and France.
+By train from Luxembourg, Paris, Cologne, or the Netherlands.
+Recently, long-distance buses have been connecting Brussels to other large cities in Germany and France.

 InhabitantsBruxellois or Van Brussel (large expat community though)

-I recommend to get your Brussels Card to enjoy free access to 30 museums in Brussels, get free use of the public transport system and much more!
+I recommend getting your Brussels Card to enjoy free access to 30 museums in Brussels, get free use of the public transport system, and much more!

 Where to stay in Brussels